jphenri/jphenri.com/README.md

-Welcome to JPHENRI.COM!
+Welcome to JPHENRI.ca!
 I'm JP and this is my website where I showcase various personal IT projects I'm working on.
 Below you’ll find details on some of the key projects.

 ## About Me
 I'm an IT professional and project lead with a good background in systems management.
 Over the years, I’ve taken the helm of numerous projects, coordinating the deployment and management of complete computer fleets across Canada.